Fact checkedFact Checked

 Many people consume probiotic foods like fermented pickles or kefir with little to no adverse reaction.
 But, they may cause side effects when your body has to adjust to probiotic foods being a regular part of your diet.
 Side effects of probiotics may include bloating[44], gas, constipation, allergic response, and thirst.
 Some people may develop stomach irritations in the form of cramping or diarrhea.

 Over time, any unpleasant downsides of probiotics typically subside after a few days or weeks, as your body’s digestive system and microbiome get comfortable with introduced probiotics.
-Probiotic foods are considered safe to consume because the bacteria and microbes within are naturally occurring in the body.
+Many probiotic foods are considered safe to consume because the bacteria and microbes within are naturally occurring in the body.
 Any side effects produced are a matter of the gut microbiota responding to the friendly bacteria.

 How To Add Probiotic Foods To Your Diet Without Side Effects